Chemotherapy Causes Chronic Nerve Pain in Nearly Half of Cancer Patients

 Combining Treatments

-Patients often turn to a combination of treatments to manage pain, including conservative management, oral medications, and advanced procedures like intrathecal drug delivery, where pain medication is delivered directly to the spine.
+Patients often turn to a combination of treatments to manage pain, including conservative management, oral medications, and advanced procedures such as intrathecal drug delivery, through which pain medication is delivered directly to the spine.

-Supplements like antioxidants and vitamin B complex are some of the go-to treatments people take.
+Supplements such as antioxidants and vitamin B complex are some of the go-to treatments people take.
 These are generally affordable.
 Oral opioids are usually low-cost too, but not those given into a vein and via a pump.
 However, current treatments often offer only short-term and modest relief.

 A Difficult Choice

-Six years after treatment, Aufdenberg’s hands and mouth are mostly recovered, but she still has pain, numbness, and pins and needles in her feet.
+Six years after treatment, Aufdenberg’s hands and mouth have mostly recovered, but she still has pain, numbness, and pins and needles in her feet.

 She has since developed Type 2 diabetes, which has exacerbated her neuropathy, and has been working on keeping her diabetes under control.